thedynamiclinker/sudocode/etc/apache/Nu 1.md

+---

+> _You’re basically one decision away from things either being smooth and boring or permanently annoying._
+> -@2

+---

 The solution to the Gödel implementation problem found in the primeval history of lost+found/4/4 as revealed to the Nus by @2.